AzmiHaider92/PainterByNumbers/README.md

 **Contrastive network**: I've also exprimented with two CNNs (instead of three, still with **shared weight** between the two CNNs).
 For this, a contrastive loss was used.
 In this network, two paintings and a label are given and the goal is to push their feature vectors closer if the label=0 (paintings are from the same artist) or push ehir feature vectors far from each other incase the label=1 (paintings are from different artists).
-I think the triplet approach is much stronger as it does what the contrastive approach does and more.
-Nevertheless, my code has the two approaches and can be switched with a simple flag **pair_triplet** ( False=contrastive ; True=Triplet).
 .
 **Note:**
 The artists and paintings in each step are all randomly chosen.

 # The architechture: